-Mentioned in: Vaclav Smil on “Making the Modern World”
+Relevant posts: Vaclav Smil on “Making the Modern World”

 The book version of the famous television series by the same name.
 Bronowski looks at the development of human civilization from nomadic tribes to modern science.

-Mentioned in: Nomad life
+Relevant posts: Nomad life

 Covers what is known about the earliest hominins, from the first stone tools used by the ancestors of our species millions of years ago; to the first glimmers of more abstract conceptual thought tens of thousands of years ago, as evidenced by art and religion; to the beginnings of settled societies and agriculture.
 The book relies on relatively recent developments in DNA sequencing to piece together this prehistoric timeline.

-Mentioned in: The beginning
+Relevant posts: The beginning